sinadaryaei/c0523-code-solutions/dom-creation/dom-create-quiz-notes.md

   Using the `appendChild()` method.

 - What do you pass as the arguments to the `element.setAttribute()` method?
-  You pass two arguments first the `class` attribute and the second argument what that attribute is going to add ie; a string value or property object.
+  You pass two arguments first set the attribute and the second argument what value is going to be.

 - What steps do you need to take in order to insert a new element into the page?
   Step 1. `createElement()` method and assign it to a variable.